PeterCxy/Shelter/README.md

 1. Security bugs of the Android system or Linux kernel
 2. Backdoors installed in your Android system (so please use an open-source ROM if you are concerned about this)
 3. Backdoors installed into the firmwares (no way to work around this)
-4. Any other bugs or limitations imposed by the Android system.
+4. Any other bugs or limitations imposed by the Android system. (i.e. If Android chooses to expose some information into the work profile, there is nothing I could do about it)

 Also, Shelter cannot create more than 1 work profile on one Android device, and cannot co-exist with any other apps that manages a Work Profile.
 This is due to the limitations of the Android system, and I can do nothing about this.